czbiohub/blog/_blog/Regression-Hazards.md

 ![png](/images/Regression-Hazards/regression-hazards_3.png)

 In fact, this sort of paradox is possible in every organ we collected.
-Each organ has a cell type which is an ourlier for nGene, setting up a potential Simpson's paradox for each gene differentially expressed in that cell type.
+Each organ has a cell type which is an outlier for nGene, setting up a potential Simpson's paradox for each gene differentially expressed in that cell type.

 ```r
 FetchData(tmd, c('nGene', 'tissue', 'cell_ontology_class'))%>%